|Phone Number:||(203) 582-5318|

 A native of Duxbury, Mass., Fekete attended Skidmore College and graduated in 1989 with a B.S. in business.
 While at Skidmore, Fekete was a member of the men's lacrosse and ice hockey squads.

-Fekete currently resides in Hamden with his wife, Lisa and his four children, Emma, Sam, Charlie and Will.
+Fekete currently resides in Cheshire with his wife, Lisa and his four children, Emma, Sam, Charlie and Will.